PublicInMotionGmbH/ui-kit/packages/country-flag/README.md

 ## Updating icons

 To reinitialize sprites simply run `npm run update` in package - it will automatically generate sprite and component which will include it.
-When you will want to use another package with SVG icons, change `outputPath` in `scripts/buildSprite.js`.
+When you will want to use another package with SVG icons, change `paths.source` in `config.js`.

 ## Changelog